kobiton/docs/CONTRIBUTING.md

     branches: HEAD
 ```

-However, if this needs to change in the future, [set `html_extension_style` to `indexing`](https://docs.antora.org/antora/latest/playbook/urls-html-extension-style/#html-extension-style-key) or remove the key completely.
-For example:
+However, if this needs to change in the future, [set `html_extension_style` to `indexing`](https://docs.antora.org/antora/latest/playbook/urls-html-extension-style/#html-extension-style-key) or remove the key completely:

 ```yaml
 site: